ipchelsea/ipchelsea/README.md

 ### About Me 💟👩🏻
 My name is Chelsea.
-I am a Software Engineer & Creative self-starter.
+I am a Software Engineer & a creative self-starter.

 ***Education.*** I graduated from University of Washington with a B.Sc.
 Computer Science and Software Engineering, in July.
 My further curiosity in Computer Vision led me to join Georgia Tech's Masters of Science in Computer Science (ML & AI) part time program!